-Ever wondered how the Microsoft guys code their powershell CMDLets?
+Ever wondered how the Microsoft guys code their powershell Commands?
 Ever wanted to take a peek at the implementation of a Powershell command?
-“Then take the red pill, stay in wonderland and I show you how deep the rabbit hole goes.
+“You take the red pill – you stay in Wonderland, and I show you how deep the rabbit hole goes.
 Remember: all I’m offering is the truth.
 Nothing more.”
+(Matrix)

-For this walkthrough I picked the “GC” (Get-Content) command as example for a CMDLet and “Get-WindowsUpdateLog” as an example for a Function.
+For this walkthrough I picked the GC (Get-Content) command as example for a CMDLet in a .NET binary and Get-WindowsUpdateLog as an example for a Function in a PowerShell module.

 The CMDLet inside a .NET binary

-Let’s start to x-ray “Get-Content” by opening a Powershell window (doesn’t need to be elevated) and typing the following command:
+Let’s start to x-ray Get-Content by opening a Powershell window in administrative mode and typing the following command:

 Get-Command gc | fl *

-Using the short form “GC” with Get-Command, like we just did, shows “Alias” as CommandType property.
-To figure out the full name of the command, take a look at the “ResolvedCommandName” property and repeat Get-Command with its value.
+In the Get-Command example above I’m using the short form GC instead of Get-Content as an example.
+This shows Alias as CommandType property.
+To figure out the full name of the command, take a look at the ResolvedCommand property and repeat Get-Command with its value.
 Using the long form shows the real command type, in this case a CMDLet.

 Get-Command Get-Content | fl *

-The DLL property of the output indicates where the implementation of this CMDLet can be found.
-Since this is a binary format (.DLL), we need a disassembler to continue.
-There are a lot of tools to disassemble a dotNet binary.
-I use ILSpy.
+The DLL property shows the implementation source of this CMDLet.
+Since this is a binary format (.DLL), you need a disassembler to continue.
+There are a lot of tools to disassemble a dotNet binaries.
+I use ILSpy (https://github.com/icsharpcode/ILSpy/releases).
 It’s fast and can be installed as a portable app (no installation necessary).

-From now on a little knowledge about .NET programming is necessary but as a rough indication we can search for methods like “ProcessRecord” or “BeginProcessing” to get a starting point.
+From now on little knowledge about .NET programming is necessary but as a rough indication you can search for methods like ProcessRecord or BeginProcessing to get a starting point.

 The Function way

-It’s different when we need to get the source code for a command implemented as a function.
-As mentioned at the beginning, we use the “Get-WindowsUpdateLog” as an example here.
+It’s different when the source code for a command is implemented as a function.
+As mentioned at the beginning, I chose the Get-WindowsUpdateLog command as an example here.
 So let’s have a look at its members.

 Get-Command Get-WindowsUpdateLog | fl *

-The source code of the function itself can be found in the “Definition” property.
+I shortened the output.
+In your case the ScriptBlock and Definition properties should be much larger.
+The source code of the function itself can be found in the Definition property.
 So it can easily be displayed using the command: